greenpeace/gpea-mw-petition-template/README.md

 ## MW Petition Design Migration Schema

-The project will pull the basic campaign data based on the `MARKET` and `PROJECT_NAME` in the `env` from the schema endpoint.
+During the build, the project will pull the basic campaign data from the schema endpoint based on the `MARKET` and `PROJECT_NAME` in the `env`.

 - [Petition theme data schema](https://docs.google.com/spreadsheets/d/1_NziZSM1zHoQOzo_BgPS2apl7TLCqRRbO0ev1ykkl08/edit#gid=0)